 The following monographs in the Shaping American Lutheran Church Music series, and the book by Carl Schalk, have been published and disseminated to U. S. Lutheran seminaries and universities.
-They are also available for sale through the Lutheran University Press website and Amazon.
+They are also available for sale through the Lutheran University Press website, Amazon, Concordia Publishing House and MorningStar Music Publishers.

 Paul O. Manz: The Enduring Legacy of the Hymn Festival